 320-F Thach Hall (office hours held outside Mell 3520)

 Sarah Hamilton joined Auburn's faculty in the fall of 2014 following a postdoctoral fellowship with the Eisenberg Institute for Historical Studies at the University of Michigan.
 Her research on contemporary environmental history focuses on conservation and environmental change in working landscapes, specifically the extensive agricultural lands of modern Spain.
-Her first book, Cultivating Nature: The Conservation of a Valencian Working Landscape, will be published in the spring of 2018 by the University of Washington Press.
+Her first book, Cultivating Nature: The Conservation of a Valencian Working Landscape, was published in March 2018 by the University of Washington Press.
 It tells a story of 20th century Spanish modernization through a close study of the tensions between urban and rural communities in and around the Albufera Natural Park in eastern Spain.
 Integrating work on public policy, social movements, and geography, it suggests the need for a closer focus on the personal and local dimensions of conservation work within highly modified landscapes, and argues that actively exploited landscapes play crucial roles in European biodiversity and cultural heritage.
 Fieldwork for this project, supported by a Fullbright Research Grant, a Jean Monnet Graduate Fellowship on European Integration, and Humanities Research and Predoctoral fellowships from the Rackham Graduate School of the University of Michigan, took Dr. Hamilton from the dusty government archives of Madrid to the fragrant orange groves of Valencia.
 Her new project focuses on the postwar history of groundwater exploitation and its interactions with local politics and the global environmental movement.

 PhD University of Michigan